merely-useful/py-rse/index.md

 ### Evaluate a project's code provenance {#provenance-ex-eval-code}

-The GitHub repository [borstlab/reversephi_paper][borstlab-reversephi] provides the code and data for the paper @Leon2017.
+The GitHub repository [`borstlab/reversephi_paper`][borstlab-reversephi] provides the code and data for the paper @Leon2017.
 Browse the repository and answer the following questions:

 1. Where is the software environment described?
 What files would you need to recreate the software environment?
 2. Where are the data processing steps described?
 How could you re-create the results included in the manuscript?
-3. How are the scripts and data archived?
-    I.e. Where can you download the version of the code and data as it was when the manuscript was published?
+3. How are the scripts and data archived? i.e. Where can you download the version of the code and data as it was when the manuscript was published?

 To get a feel for the different approaches to code provenance, repeat steps 1-3 with the following:

 * [The figshare page][irving-figshare] that accompanies the paper @Irvi2019.

-* The GitHub repo [blab/h3n2-reassortment][blab-h3n2-reassortment] that accompanies the paper @Pott2019.
+* The GitHub repo [`blab/h3n2-reassortment`][blab-h3n2-reassortment] that accompanies the paper @Pott2019.

 ### Making permanent links {#provenance-ex-permanent-links}